-1. Start by boiling the unpeeled potatoes in a pot of water (for small potatoes this will take about 10-15 minutes).
-After they are boiled remove them from the water and let them cool for a couple of minutes then peel and mash them.
+- Start by boiling the unpeeled potatoes in a pot of water.
+After they are boiled, remove them from the water and let them cool for a couple of minutes, then peel them under cold water and mash them.

-2. Mix the cinnamon, vanilla and rum extracts and the sucanat in a small bowl.
-Add 1 teaspoon of this mixture into the middle of each plum.
+- Mix the cinnamon, vanilla, rum and dates sugar in a small bowl.
+Add ½ teaspoon of this mixture into the middle of each plum.

-3. Heat the oil in a small skillet.
-Add the bread crumbs and let them fry for 5 minutes.
+- Heat the oil in a small skillet.
+Add the breadcrumbs and toast them for 5 minutes.
 Remove from heat and put them on a large plate.

 - Roll the dough and cut it into dumpling-size portions.
 Take each portion and form a small ball.
 Flatten the ball and place the plum into the center, then remake the ball with the plum inside.